Gorgeous-Patrick/unbill/crates/unbill-core/src/net/DESIGN.md

 ### Processing

-Existing device: look up the token, reject if not found or expired, consume it, send `IdentityResponse`.
+Existing device: load `pending_identity_tokens.json` from `LedgerStore`, remove the token (consume it), save the updated map back.
+Reject if the token was not found.
+Send `IdentityResponse`.

 New device: receive `IdentityResponse`, persist `user_id` and `display_name` to device-local storage.
 The device is now ready to join ledgers.